Lewis and Clark's keelboat

 Lewis and Clark's keelboat was built as a galley in Pittsburgh in 1803 for the Lewis and Clark Expedition, after detailed specifications by Meriwether Lewis.
 A keelboat, it could be propelled by oars, sails, poles and towlines.
 The boat was the expedition's main vessel until the spring of 1805, when it was returned to St. Louis.

 History

 In May 1803, Lewis ordered that a riverboat, built to defined specifications, be built at Pittsburgh for the expedition.
 When he arrived at Pittsburgh, he found that the boat builder had just begun building the boat and that it would take six weeks to finish it.
+The builder John Walker was an alcoholic, being one of the reasons the boat was finished late.
 This worried Lewis, who wanted to get underway in the vessel before the summer drought lowered the water level of the Ohio River, and to reach the Mississippi River before it froze in the fall.